-1. Single family residences shall have a minimum square footage of 1,600 square feet, exclusive of accessory buildings, terraces, decks, open porches, roof overhangs and exterior stairs.
+- 1. Single family residences shall have a minimum square footage of 1,600 square feet, exclusive of accessory buildings, terraces, decks, open porches, roof overhangs and exterior stairs.
 A maximum of 300 square feet of the 1,600 square feet of the floor plan may be screened porch, provided the roof of any such screened porch is an integral part of the roof line of the structure or group of structures.
 The porches must not appear "tacked on" to the structure of the house.
-See Cape Fear Station Lot Designations for specific lot requirements.

-- 2. In any environment, the ARC building coverage shall be limited to a maximum of 25% of the total square footage of the lot.
+See Cape Fear Station Lot Designations for specific lot requirements. - 2.
+In any environment, the ARC building coverage shall be limited to a maximum of 25% of the total square footage of the lot.
 The elements that affect the ARC building coverage have a visual impact on the property.
 The following elements are required to be included in the ARC building coverage: - a.
 Building footprint of the main structure including cantilevered elements and all accessory structures - b.
 Any structure including, but not limited to, all exterior stairs and decks above 30 inches, regardless of material - c.
-Water surface of pools and spas - 3.
+The area of a swimming pool or spa/hot tub counts as part of the allowable building coverage calculation regardless of structure height.
+The area of an inground pool or spa (including water surface) is included in the allowable building coverage calculation. - 3.
 In any environment, the impervious drainage surface coverage is limited to a maximum of 25% of the total square footage of the lot.
 This is the area of the property covered by structures or materials that do not allow water to penetrate or percolate into the ground.
 Cantilevered elements are included in the impervious coverage calculation.
 Raised, open wood decking and the water surface of a swimming pool and a surface of number 57 stone, as designated by the American Society for Testing and Materials, laid at least four inches thick over a geotextile fabric do NOT count toward this coverage.